 New Job.
 New Lifestyle.
 New Zealand 2021.

 If you’re thinking about your next career move, you won’t find a more unique location.
-An exciting opportunity has arisen for a Consultant Otolaryngologist/ ENT Surgeon to be based in Gisborne in the beautiful Tairāwhiti region of the North Island.
+An exciting opportunity has arisen for a General Medicine Physician subspecialising in Respiratory Medicine to be based in Gisborne in the beautiful Tairāwhiti region of the North Island.

 Yes, the city of Gisborne is small, but for those who love the outdoors, good clean air and a pristine natural environment, you won’t find a better location to enjoy the relaxed NZ lifestyle.
 Bring the kids, bring the paddleboards, bring the bikes.

 - The first place in the world to see the sunrise each morning

 - Enjoy coastal living and sun-drenched beaches